 Those who have worked with ML understand that it is a highly technical and involved process, often requiring years of experience and familiarity with several programming tools.
 Building and optimizing ML models can take a lot of time, especially if you don’t already have the data needed to train and test your models.
 Additionally, model build times often last several days, and even weeks, depending on the nature and size of the models, and updating existing models involves feeding in even more data.
 Heaven help you when you realize that the original question you were trying to answer was slightly off, requiring you to start all over from scratch.

 Into my life came Gracie…

-Gracie has allowed me, a somewhat technical person with a degree in Philosophy, to build machine learning models that interpret and classify unstructured text with a high degree of accuracy, without any programming.
+I’m fortunate that my first job out of college was with Topos Labs, the creators of a no-code cognitive computing platform called Gracie.
+Gracie enables professionals like me, a Philosophy major, to build machine learning models that interpret and classify unstructured text with a high degree of accuracy, without any programming.
 The only skill required is the ability to read.
-Models that myself and other non technical users have built range from document type classifications (W2, obituary, RFP, etc.) to more abstract concepts such as opaque language, patient frailty, and urgency.
+Models that I and other non-technical colleagues (‘Dictioneers’) have built range from document type classifications (W2, obituary, RFP, etc.) to more abstract concepts such as opaque language, patient frailty, and urgency.